hanneshoettinger/opencv-steel-darts/django_set_up.md

     1 row in set (0.00 sec)
     ```
 * use `python manage.py createsuperuser` and follow the instructions to add a
 `superuser` to administer the django instance from the web-ui (create/modify users)

+## Starting and running the darts ui: